jpmaddox97/module_3_challenge/README.md

 ---

 **This is a project that shows how you might conduct historical analysis on bitcoin from two different exchanges.
-The goal is to see where you might be able to make profit from arbitrage**
+The goal is to see where you might be able to make profit from arbitrage.**

 ---

 ### Dependancies: Python Anaconda Distribution
 **To succesfully run this code your best option would be to use anaconda.
 The link to Anaconda is included below.
-Otherwise you may have to install pandas, matplotlib and pathlib**
+Otherwise you may have to install pandas, matplotlib and pathlib.**

 [Anaconda](https://www.anaconda.com/)